TheCyberFairy/TheCyberFairy/README.md

 # Hi, I’m Fee 💖 the CyberFairy 🧚🏾‍♀️✨

 I bring a unique blend of experience in customer service, entrepreneurship, and tech education.
-As a former technology trainer at a public library, I taught tools like Adobe Illustrator, Final Cut Pro, Logic Pro and 3D printing, empowering everyday people to build confidence with technology.
-Today, I’m channeling that same passion into cybersecurity: analyzing threats, learning tools like KQL and SIEMs, and preparing for certifications like Security+.
+As a former technology trainer at a public library, I taught tools like Adobe Illustrator, Final Cut Pro, Logic Pro, and 3D printing, empowering everyday people to build confidence with technology.
+Today, I’m channeling that same passion into cybersecurity: analyzing threats, learning tools like KQL and SIEMs.
 I thrive at the intersection of creativity, technical knowledge, and human-centered problem solving.

+I'm currently focused on building a strong foundation in threat analysis and detection through roles like SOC analyst, while actively working toward my CEH and eJPT certifications to grow into a career in penetration testing.

+### Certifications

+- Comptia Security + (Acquired May 2025)
+- eJPT (In Progress)

 ### 🔬 Hands-On Labs